 1990 – 1999

 As communism faded across eastern and central Europe, Europeans got closer.
 The 1990s was also the decade of treaties.
-Two important treaties – the Treaty of Amsterdam and the ‘Maastricht’ Treaty on European Union got signed during this decade.
-People were now more conscious about the environment’s protection and now they could all come together to deal better with defence and security matters.
-Three more members joined the EU – Sweden, Finland, and Austria.
-People were now able to easily move to different countries for studying.
+Two important treaties – the Treaty of Amsterdam and the ‘Maastricht’ Treaty on the European Union got signed during this decade.
+People were now more conscious about the environment’s protection, and now they could all come together to deal better with defense and security matters.
+Three more members joined the EU – Sweden, Finland, and Austria in 1995.
+People were now easily able to move to different countries for studies.

 2000 – 2009

 Euro became the common currency for many countries in Europe.
 This was the decade when many countries adopted it as a currency.
-The political tensions were finally considered to be disappearing between the Western and Eastern Europe in 2004, when at least 10 more countries joined the EU.
-In 2007, Romania and Bulgaria, too, joined EU.
+The political tensions were finally starting to disappear between Western and Eastern Europe in 2004 when at least ten more countries joined the EU.
+In 2007, Romania and Bulgaria, too, joined the EU.
 In September 2008, the global economy got hit by a huge financial crisis.
 All the EU countries collectively ratify the Treaty of Lisbon.
 This helped the EU countries in having better working methods and modern institutions.

 2010 – today

 In the wake of economic crises, the EU established the ‘Banking Union’ to help the countries and ensure they have reliable banks.
 The EU was also awarded the Nobel Peace Prize in 2012.
 In 2013, Croatia joined the EU, becoming its 28th member.
 However, the EU is facing some problems lately.
 There has been a high number of refugees in Europe owing to the religious unrest in the Middle East, forcing people to flee and seek shelter in Europe.
-The EU also gets targeted by terrorist attacks constantly.
-With the UK getting close to leaving the EU after the Brexit vote, there are some serious matters ahead of the EU.
+The EU also gets targeted by terrorist attacks quite often.
+In a historic referendum, held on June 23, 2016, the UK decided to leave the EU.
+The United Kingdom is the first-ever member state to leave the EU.
+In March 2017, the UK’s prime minister triggered Article 50 of the Lisbon Treaty, which set in motion the exit process of the UK from the EU in the following years.
+Finally, on January 31, 2020, at 11 P.M.
+(GMT), the UK left the EU.